 The sampling-based method evaluates sampled viewpoints using a utility function and selects the viewpoint or branch with the highest gain to observe the unknown region.
 The idea of the next best views \cite{nbv} is first introduced into autonomous exploration by \cite{nbvp}.
 This method utilizes rapidly random trees (RRT) to explore 3D spaces, selecting the branch with the highest gain for execution.
 This method has been continuously improved by \cite{gbp}, \cite{dsvp}, but they all suffer from the trouble of expensive computational costs.
 The majority of computational resources for these methods are consumed in evaluating the gains of viewpoints or branches, which requires estimating the quantity of a large number of unknown voxels.

 Several methods \cite{cure}, \cite{racer}, \cite{tdle}, \cite{tare} are proposed for the concepts of regional division and hierarchical planning.
-However, these methods are either designed for task allocation in multi-robot collaborative exploration or utilize fixed-sized regions that cannot adapt to dynamic changes in unknown areas.
+However, these methods are either designed for task allocation in multi-robot collaborative exploration or utilize fixed-sized regions that cannot adapt to the scale and structural changes of the unknown region.
 In \cite{tdle}, the global path is introduced to provide a more comprehensive perspective for exploration.
 However, the greedy strategy is still adopted in the local planning stage, which can still lead to short-sighted behavior and thus reduce exploration efficiency.
 The concept of region hierarchical division in this paper is inspired by \cite{racer}, which utilizes hgrid space for muti-UAV interaction and task assignment.
 Our approach of the regional division is aimed at serving the global coverage path planning, which is part of the hierarchical planning.

-Learning-based techniques have also emerged as promising solutions for autonomous exploration \cite{learning_1}, \cite{learning_2}, \cite{learning_3}.
+Learning-based techniques have also emerged as promising solutions for autonomous exploration \cite{learning_1}, \cite{learning_2}.
 These methods leverage data-driven models to predict optimal exploration strategies but often lack robustness and adaptability to unfamiliar scenarios.
 This leads to performance deterioration in complex and unfamiliar environments.